Association of Atheism

-Ateizm Derneği (English: Association of Atheism) is a Turkish non-profit organisation founded on 16 April 2014 for the promotion of the concept of atheism, and serves to support irreligious people and freethinkers in Turkey who are discriminated against based on their views.
+Ateizm Derneği (English: Association of Atheism) is a Turkish non-profit organisation that describes itself as a freethinker association founded on 16 April 2014 for the promotion and advocacy of the concept of atheism, and serves to support irreligious people and freethinkers in Turkey who are discriminated against based on their views.
 Ateizm Derneği is headquartered in Kadıköy, Istanbul.
-As of 2019, its president is Selin Özkohen.

 History

-At the time of the foundation, the organisation was headed by a board consisting of eleven members, presided by Tolga İnci.
+At the time of the founding, the organisation was headed by a board consisting of eleven members, presided by Tolga İnci.
 It is the first legally recognised Turkish atheist organisation, and simultaneously one of the first in the Muslim-majority world.

-The direct cause to form the organisation was a remark made by president Recep Tayyip Erdoğan, who has stimulated tendencies to Islamise Turkey, and said "... despite the [protests of] leftists, despite those atheists.
-They are terrorists", referring to his enforcement of construction plans, despite student protests in Ankara.

-The foundation of the association has bureaucratically run smoothly, but the association has installed surveillance cameras because of harassment and threats, telephone recording devices and a panic button for faster reaching the police.
+The founding of the association had no bureaucratic obstacles, but the association has been a target of harassment and threats, so appropriate security measures have been taken since.

 In 2015, Ateizm Derneği was featured in Dorothée Forma's Dutch documentary film Among Nonbelievers, where several of its members were interviewed by former Dutch Member of Parliament and Dutch Humanist Association president Boris van der Ham.

 In 2018, it was reported in some media outlets that the Ateizm Derneği would close down because of the pressure on its members and attacks by pro-government media, but the association itself issued a clarification that this was not the case and that it was still active.